 - A CIF file with unit cell and atomic parameters: alumina.cif

-Note: While it is possible to have your working GSAS files (for example the .EXP file) in a separate directory from the raw data file(s), I discourage this practice as it then becomes quite difficult to later copy or move the .EXP file from one directory or computer to another.
-For this reason, I suggest copying these files into the directory where you will create the Experiment (.EXP) file.
+Note: While it is possible to have your working GSAS files (i.e. the .EXP file, etc.) in a separate directory from the raw data file(s), I discourage this practice, as it then becomes quite difficult to later copy or move the .EXP file from one directory or computer to another.
+For this reason, I suggest copying these files into the directory where you will keep your GSAS files.

 EXPGUI is written by Brian H. Toby of the NIST Center for Neutron Research, Brian.Toby@NIST.GOV

 EXPGUI is not subject to copyright.
 Have fun with it.

 Neither the U.S. Government nor any author makes any warranty, expressed or implied, or assumes any liability or responsibility for the use of this information or the software described here.
 Brand names cited here are used for identification purposes and do not constitute an endorsement by NIST.